-Alcohol Policy and Procedures 2014 vg
+Alcohol Policy and Procedures 2016 vg

 The enforcement of alcohol laws on campus is the primary responsibility of the Security Department and the Local Police Department.
 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the Security Department and the Local Police Department.
-Violators are subject to the College's disciplinary action, criminal prosecution, fine and imprisonment.
+Violators are subject to the University's disciplinary action, criminal prosecution, fine and imprisonment.
 It is unlawful to sell, furnish or provide alcohol to a person under the age of 21.
-Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the College.
+Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by the University.

-Substance Abuse Policy and Procedures 2014 vg
+Substance Abuse Policy and Procedures 2016 vg

 The possession, sale, manufacture or distribution of any controlled substance is illegal under both state and federal laws.
 Such laws are strictly enforced by the Security Department and Local Police Department.
-Violators are subject to College's disciplinary action, criminal prosecution, fine and imprisonment.
+Violators are subject to University's disciplinary action, criminal prosecution, fine and imprisonment

-Substance Abuse Prevention Programs 2014 vg
+Substance Abuse Prevention Programs 2016 vg

-The College has developed a program to prevent the illicit use of drugs and the abuse of alcohol by students and employees.
-The program provides services related to drug use and abuse including dissemination of informational materials, educational programs, counseling services, referrals and college disciplinary actions.
-The College's Student Life Office together with the Health Services Office and YCO provides an overall coordination of the Alcohol and Drug Awareness Program and Training.
-The College also provides mandatory on-line training to Faculty, Staff and Students through http://slate.workplaceanswers.com/login.asp?id=198328288929426
+The University has developed a program to prevent the illicit use of drugs and the abuse of alcohol by students and employees.
+The program provides services related to drug use and abuse including dissemination of informational materials, educational programs, counseling services, referrals and university disciplinary actions.
+The University's Student Life Office together with the Health Services Office and the STOP team provides an overall coordination of the Alcohol and Drug Awareness Program and Training.
+See Appendix for the substance abuse prevention programs that took place in 2015.

-The College abides by all Local, State and Federal Laws governing the use, sale and distribution of any illegal substance.
-A violation of any law regarding alcohol and drugs is also a violation of the College's Student/Staff and Faculty Handbooks and a violation of the Centenary College Code of Conduct and will be treated as a separate disciplinary matter by the College.
+The University abides by all Local, State and Federal Laws governing the use, sale and distribution of any illegal substance.
+A violation of any law regarding alcohol and drugs is also a violation of the University's Student/Staff and Faculty Handbooks and a violation of the Centenary University Code of Conduct and will be treated as a separate disciplinary matter by the University.

 A description of educational programs to promote the awareness of rape, acquaintance rape and other forcible and non-forcible sex offenses.
 The Student Empower training course https://slate.workplaceanswers.com/login.asp?id=195428437664808 is designed for all higher education students.
-This course will help prepare students for issues they may confront at college - for many, their first time living away from home or having significant responsibilities for their own health and safety.
+This course will help prepare students for issues they may confront at university - for many, their first time living away from home or having significant responsibilities for their own health and safety.
 It covers important topics such as students' rights and responsibilities; preventing sexual violence, dating violence, stalking, harassment and bullying; navigating partying, drugs and alcohol; and acting as allies for others in need.